focused220/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+-The purpose of using sessions allows for user interaction with the app to persist unchanged across refresh, so long as session time restrictions have not expired.

 1. What does bcrypt do to help us store passwords in a secure manner.

+-Bcrypt allows for adding time to the security algorithm which creates at key derivation function.
+This makes brute force password cracking nearlhy impossible.

 1. What does bcrypt do to slow down attackers?

+-It uses a key derivation function that makes brute force attack almost impossible with normal PC set ups.

 1. What are the three parts of the JSON Web Token?

+-The header, payload and signature.

 ## Project Set Up